Alson71/TELUS-Helper/README.md

 * Under "Allow apps downloaded from," select **Open anyway**

-* Second Option (if you can't find it):
+To find the application:
-  - In the Finder on your Mac, locate the app you want to open (Don’t use Launchpad because it doesn't allow access to the shortcut menu).
+  - In the Finder on your Mac, search **TELUSHelper**.

+Or:
   - Control-click the app icon, then choose Open from the shortcut menu.

   - Click **Open**